haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 -Cost-Effective Art Style:  The retro-inspired pixelated art style circumvents the challenges and costs associated with creating realistic 3D graphics.

-These factors likely saved the development team significant time and resources, allowing for further polish gameplay mechanics of the game.
+These factors likely saved the development team significant time and resources, allowing for further polish game-play mechanics of the game.

 Question #2: What is the core loop of Boltgun?